Pattern recognition with superconducting wirelet neurons: Neural properties of a superconducting wirelet

-Finally, the shunted superconducting wirelet can reproduce neuronal death, defined as the loss of firing capability.
-As shown in Fig.~\ref{fig:fig1}c-d, sufficiently large applied currents suppress voltage spikes entirely.
-Simulations reveal that the system reaches a dynamical equilibrium characterized by stabilization of a phase-slip line\cite{Langer1967, McCumber1970, Arutyunov2008} (see insets of Fig.~\ref{fig:fig1}d and Supplementary Video 1), where current redistribution between the superconducting channel and the shunt no longer varies in time.
-This regime corresponds to the neuronal `dead mode'\cite{schegolev2023} and has not previously been discussed for shunted superconducting nanowire elements.
+Finally, our shunted superconducting wirelet can also replicate the death of a biological neuron, i.e. seizure of its ability to fire.
+This behavior is shown in Fig.~\ref{fig:fig1}c-d, where for a sufficiently large applied current our neuron no longer exhibits spikes in the output voltage.
+As detailed by the simulations, in such a scenario, the system reaches a dynamical equilibrium where, instead of the periodic hot-spot creation/relaxation process, we observe dynamic stabilization of a phase-slip line\cite{Langer1967, McCumber1970, Arutyunov2008} (see insets of Fig.~\ref{fig:fig1}d and Supplementary Video 1), with the current distribution between the superconductor and the shunt no longer varying in time.
+This behavior corresponds to the `dead mode' of a neuron\cite{schegolev2023} and has not been discussed previously in the context of shunted superconducting nanowire elements.